-After GM forced Pontiac to drop DeLorean’s Banshee, Pontiac introduced the Firebird February 23, 1967, to compete with the Chevrolet Camaro (introduced September 29, 1966) and the Ford Mustang (introduced April 1964).
+After GM forced Pontiac to drop DeLorean’s Banshee concept car, Pontiac introduced the Firebird February 23, 1967, to compete with the Chevrolet Camaro (introduced September 29, 1966) and the Ford Mustang (introduced April 1964).

 The Firebird was designed from the Camaro’s F-Body design and the GTO’s A-Body drivetrain with a different rear end, sub-frame, split-grill front end, six vertical louvers on the front of the rear quarter panels, and louver style tail lamps.
 Improvements were also made in the engine placement, front suspension, and reinforced rear springs.

 The 1967 Firebird was offered in a convertible and a hardtop coupe with five magnificent versions:

 1967 Pontiac Firebird Split Grill Front